Highlight Cells That Contain Text from a List in Excel (7 Easy Ways)

 Combination of SUM & COUNTIF Functions to Highlight Cells that Contain Text from a List

-• Then go to the Home tab > select Conditional Formatting drop-down.
+• Go to the Home tab and select Conditional Formatting drop-down.

-• As a consequence, the New Formatting Rule window will show up.
+• The New Formatting Rule window will show up.
 Choose the Rule Type: Use a formula to determine which cells to format.
-Type the below formula in the field: Format values where this formula is true.
-After that, click on the Format button and select the highlight color from the Fill tab.

 =SUM(COUNTIF(B5,"*"&$D$5:$D$8&"*"))

-• Click OK > OK to close the dialog boxes.
+• Click OK twice to close the dialog boxes.

 Combination of SUM & COUNTIF Functions to Highlight Cells that Contain Text from a List

-• Finally, cells containing text from the list Text are highlighted in the Books.
+• Cells containing text from the list Text are highlighted in the Books.

 Read More: How to Highlight Cells in Excel Based on Value

-4. Use COUNT & SEARCH Functions to Highlight Cells That Contain Text from a List
+Method 4 – Use COUNT and SEARCH Functions to Highlight Cells That Contain Text from a List

 Steps: